-Discrimination in the workplace can threaten your future opportunities, career and financial security.
+Discrimination in the workplace can threaten your future opportunities, career, and financial security.
 If you find yourself the victim of any type of discrimination at work, then Allen discrimination lawyer Dan A. Atkerson will help you assert your employee rights in Texas.

-Dallas Employment Discrimination Examples:
+Employment Discrimination Overview

 - Gender Discrimination